ankit8697/google-photos-helper/README.md

 - Clone the repository to a folder on your local machine.
 - Create a new Python virtual environment and install the packages listed in requirements.txt
+- Go to the Google Photos API and create the required credentials to get your API key.
+Select the "Other" option when asked what kind of application the credentials are for.
+Save it in the root directory as credentials.json.
 - Run ```python3 main.py PATH/TO/IMAGES/DIRECTORY```

 ## Usage <a name = "usage"></a>